NateEag/githooks.d/readme.md

 Git's
 [hook system](https://www.kernel.org/pub/software/scm/git/docs/githooks.html)
-is well-thought-out and has a wide range of uses.
+is well-design and has a wide range of uses.

+That wide range of uses is slightly hampered by the absence of hook multiplexing in core git.

-Multiplexing hooks is not a stock feature, is trivial to implement, and is therefore a wheel that has been crafted many time.
+Since the feature is trivial to implement, it is a wheel that has been made many times over.

-This is my version.
+This is my re-invention.

 Goals
 -----